Cheppar/dundori/README.md

 - The Boundary constrains the town from moving further.
 - The roads dictate the nature and direction of the town's development.
 - Acts as a catchment area, River Wanyororo and Mbaruku owe their sources from Dundori Forest.
-- Has rich agricultural hinterland that has played a mojor role in the towns growth
+- Has rich agricultural hinterland that has played a mojor role in the towns growth.

 #### Previous Planning Interventions
 - The first development plan was prepared by the now defunct local authority in 1987 with an aim to settle people.